FrostTorrents/Stream-Plus/README.md

-# Stream Plus

-Smart sleep timer and intro or credits skipper for Plex Web.
-Stream Plus adds a minimal floating timer, per show rules, and a safer skipper that only clicks when it is clearly an intro, recap, opening, credits, or outro.
-Everything is local, no accounts, no telemetry.

-## Why use Stream Plus
-- Skip only when you want, per series
-- Pause aware timer that waits while video is paused and resumes on play
-- Additive presets for quick stacking of time
-- Optional fade to sleep volume ramp during the final minutes
-- Beta lab for early features

-## Features
-- Per Show Rules chip on Plex pages
-  - Toggle Skip intro
-  - Toggle Skip credits
-  - Optional Lower volume
-  - Rules stored per series
-- Safer skipper
-  - Clicks only when the overlay text matches Intro, Recap, Opening, Credits, or Outro and when the series rule is on
-  - When a rule is off, Stream Plus locks the skip button with pointer events set to none
-  - Transport controls ignored to prevent 10 second jumps
-- Floating timer overlay
-  - Tiny draggable bar, default size about 200 by 33
-  - Buttons for minus 10 minutes, plus 10 minutes, Cancel
-  - Shift plus mouse wheel adjusts opacity
-  - Additive presets 15, 30, 60
-- Fade to Sleep
-  - Reduces volume about 5 percent every 30 seconds during the final N minutes
-  - Pauses when the main timer is paused
-- Episode Guard
-  - Auto stop after N consecutive episodes with a cooldown reset after 10 minutes idle
-- Binge Suggestions
-  - Local only hints for Episode Guard and quick continue

-## Compatibility
-- Plex Web on Chromium based browsers
-- Tested on Chrome, Edge, Brave, Opera

-## Permissions
-- activeTab, scripting, storage
-- Used for overlay injection, skipper logic, and saving settings
-- All data is stored locally in your browser

-## Install
-1. Download the release zip or clone the repo
-2. Open chrome colon slash slash extensions
-3. Enable Developer mode
-4. Click Load unpacked, select the project folder
-5. Open Plex Web in a tab
-6. Click the extension icon and pin Stream Plus

-## Update
-- Pull or download the new release into the same folder
-- Go to chrome colon slash slash extensions and click Reload on Stream Plus
-- Refresh your Plex Web tab

-## Quick start
-1. Start an episode or movie in Plex Web
-2. Open the popup, pick a preset or set a custom time
-3. Use the Rules chip on the show page or in the player to set Skip intro or Skip credits for that series
-4. Optional, enable Fade to Sleep or Episode Guard in the Beta tab

-## Notes on naming
-- The project is Stream Plus in code and docs
-- The extension manifest name is Stream Plus starting with the next packaged build

-## Tips
-- If Plex has Automatically skip intros enabled in account settings, Plex may still jump the playhead.
-Disable that in Plex or leave the overlay lock on for series where you do not want skips
-- Unknown skip buttons are ignored unless a matching rule is on

-## Troubleshooting
-- The timer is not visible
-  - Ensure the extension is loaded and the Plex tab is active
-  - Refresh the Plex page
-- Skips still happen when rules are off
-  - Check Plex account setting Automatically skip intros
-  - Keep overlay lock on for that show
-- Rules do not stick
-  - Make sure third party cookies or site data are not being cleared on close
-  - Confirm storage is allowed in your browser profile

-## Roadmap
-- Manifest rename already planned and safe
-- Export or Import settings
-- Optional tiny countdown in the Plex control bar
-- Firefox build

-## Privacy
-- No accounts, no analytics, no remote servers
-- All settings and rules live in chrome.storage on your machine

-## Contributing
-- Open an issue for bugs or ideas
-- PRs are welcome.
-Keep code small, readable, and safe by default

-## License
-- MIT
+# 📦 Stream Plus

+Smart sleep timer + intro or credits skipper for Plex Web.
+Minimal overlay, per-show rules, and a safe skipper that only clicks when it’s clearly an intro, recap, opening, credits, or outro.
+No accounts, no telemetry.

+---

+## ✨ Why Stream Plus
+- 🎯 Per-series control so it skips only when you want
+- ⏱️ Timer pauses with playback and resumes on play
+- ➕ Additive presets for fast stacking
+- 🌙 Optional fade-to-sleep volume ramp
+- 🧪 Beta tab for early features

+---

+## 🧩 Features
+- 🎛️ **Per-Show Rules chip**
+  - 🎬 Skip intro
+  - 🎞️ Skip credits
+  - 🔉 Lower volume (optional)
+  - 💾 Rules saved per series

+- 🛡️ **Safer skipper**
+  - ✅ Clicks only if overlay text matches Intro, Recap, Opening, Credits, or Outro and the series rule is on
+  - 🔒 When a rule is off, the skip button is locked (`pointer-events: none`)
+  - ⏭️ Transport controls ignored to prevent accidental 10s jumps
+  - 🗂️ Better series title resolution with cached fallback

+- 🪟 **Floating timer overlay**
+  - 🧲 Tiny draggable bar, ~200×33
+  - ➖ −10m   ➕ +10m   ✖ Cancel
+  - 🖱️ Shift + wheel adjusts opacity
+  - ⌚ Presets 15, 30, 60 are additive

+- 🌗 **Fade to Sleep**
+  - 🔊 Lowers volume ~5% every 30s during final minutes
+  - ⏸️ Auto-pauses when the main timer is paused

+- 🧱 **Episode Guard**
+  - 🛑 Auto-stop after N consecutive episodes
+  - 🔁 Counter resets after 10 minutes idle

+- 🧠 **Binge Suggestions** *(local only)*
+  - 💡 Suggests Episode Guard values and quick continue picks

+---

+## 🧪 Compatibility
+- 🖥️ Plex Web
+- 🧭 Chromium-based browsers: Chrome, Edge, Brave, Opera

+---

+## 🔐 Permissions
+- ⚙️ `activeTab`, `scripting`, `storage`
+- 💾 Used for overlay injection, skipper logic, and saving settings
+- 🏠 All data stays local in your browser

+---

+## 📥 Install
+1. ⬇️ Download the release zip or clone the repo
+2. 🔧 Open `chrome://extensions`
+3. 🧰 Enable **Developer mode**
+4. 📂 Click **Load unpacked** and select the project folder
+5. 🎞️ Open Plex Web
+6. 📌 Pin **Stream Plus** from your extensions

+---

+## ♻️ Update
+- ⬆️ Pull or download the new release into the same folder
+- 🔄 Visit `chrome://extensions` and click **Reload** on Stream Plus
+- 🔁 Refresh your Plex Web tab

+---

+## 🚀 Quick start
+1. ▶️ Start an episode or movie in Plex Web
+2. ⏱️ Open the popup and pick a preset or set a custom time
+3. 🎛️ Use the **Rules** chip to set **Skip intro** or **Skip credits** for that series
+4. 🌗 Optional: enable **Fade to Sleep** or **Episode Guard** in **Beta**

+---

+## 📝 Notes on naming
+- 🏷️ The project name is **Stream Plus** in code and docs
+- 📦 The extension manifest name is **Stream Plus** starting with the next packaged build

+---

+## 💡 Tips
+- ⚠️ If Plex has **Automatically skip intros** enabled, Plex may still jump the playhead
+  👉 Disable that in Plex settings or leave our overlay lock on for shows where you do not want skips
+- 🧼 Unknown skip buttons are ignored unless a matching rule is on

+---

+## 🛠️ Troubleshooting
+- 🕶️ **Timer not visible**
+  - ✅ Ensure the extension is loaded and the Plex tab is active
+  - 🔃 Refresh the Plex page
+- ⏩ **Skips happen when rules are off**
+  - 🔍 Check Plex setting **Automatically skip intros**
+  - 🔒 Keep **overlay lock** on for that show
+- 📌 **Rules don’t stick**
+  - 🍪 Ensure the browser isn’t clearing site data on close
+  - 🔐 Confirm storage is allowed in your profile

+---

+## 🗺️ Roadmap
+- 🏷️ Manifest rename already planned and safe
+- 📤 Export or import settings
+- ⏳ Optional tiny countdown in the Plex control bar
+- 🦊 Firefox build

+---

+## 🔏 Privacy
+- 🚫 No accounts, no analytics, no remote servers
+- 💽 All settings and rules live in `chrome.storage` on your machine

+---

+## 🤝 Contributing
+- 🐛 Open issues for bugs or ideas
+- 🔧 PRs welcome — keep code small, readable, and safe by default

+---

+## 📄 License
+- 📝 MIT